Kaveri-source/Kaveri-source/README.md

 ###  👋 Hi there,I,m Kaveri !
-I,m a B.Tech CSE (Data Sciecne)student
+I'm a B.Tech CSE (Data Sciecne)student
 passionate about building real-world projects, learning new tech,and contributing to open-source.
 ---